Amazon-Connect-Equipo-1/Back-end/documentation/BackendDocumentation.md

 # 4. KeyClickController.ts
   ## 4.1 Add a keystroke done by an agent
+  ## 4.2 Add a click done by an agent
+  ## 4.3 Delete all the files created by the controller

 # 5. ManagerController.ts
+  ## 5.1 List all agents in the system and its attributes
+  ## 5.2 Get agent profile
+  ## 5.3 Get manager profile
+  ## 5.4 Show a specific recording
+  ## 5.5 Show recordings of an agent
+  ## 5.6 Show recordings filtered by tags
+  ## 5.7 Show newest recordings
+  ## 5.8 Show newest or oldest recordings
+  ## 5.9 Post comments to an agent
+  ## 5.10 Update manager's profile picture

 # 6. ThirdPartyServicesController.ts
+  ## 6.1 Ask for a Thirs Party Service
+  ## 6.2 Send Third Party Service via e-mail

 # 7. UserConfigurations.ts
+  ## 7.1 Get user's configuration
+  ## 7.2 Update user's configuration